Notes for PPLS Applicants

 Applications are considered throughout the year.
 However, as many funding sources have deadlines between January and June, it is recommended that applicants complete their University of Edinburgh application early in order to be eligible for these funding opportunities (University Scholarships webpage).

-MSc applicants wishing to begin their studies in September must submit complete applications (including 1 academic reference, transcripts and personal statement / research proposals where appropriate) no later than the beginning of June (later deadlines can apply) in order for the consideration process to take place (international applicants are advised to submit as early as possible in order to complete their Visa applications).
+MSc applicants wishing to begin their studies in September must submit complete applications (including at least 1 academic reference, transcripts and personal statement / research proposals where appropriate) no later than the beginning of June (earlier / later deadlines can apply) in order for the consideration process to take place (international applicants are advised to submit as early as possible in order to complete their Visa applications).

 PhD applications can take some time to process once received, applicants should therefore submit a complete application well in advance of their desired start date (international applicants are advised to submit as early as possible in order to complete their Visa applications).